nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ### 1.1 About UniTracker

 UniTracker consists of 4 key features (refer to [Section 3.
-Features](#3-features)) that helps to organise all the information they need in one place.
-You can add and edit module information, tasks, zoom links to suit their needs.
+Features](#3-features)) that helps to organise all the information you need in one place.
+You can add and edit module information, tasks, zoom links to suit your needs.

 ### 1.2 About This User Guide